 Remember, I'm not a doctor, and consulting a natural-minded health professional is a very good idea to help you with all of this.

-- You may need to start by giving your digestive system a “break” and avoiding ALL grains and dairy for now.
+- In the meantime, you may need to start by giving your digestive system a “break” and avoiding ALL grains and dairy for now.
 Do this for a month and see if you feel better.
 Those two are the most common inflammatory offenders that are hard on a compromised gut.
 Hopefully you won't have to avoid them forever, but just until you heal.
 Check out my post about when I did this for a month — there's support and meal plans and lots of info at that link.